eleumik/eleusoft_jaxs/README.md

 Dependencies
 ------------

-The API depends only on SAX and DOM, while the full list of dependencies can be found in the [`pom.xml`](https://github.com/eleumik/eleusoft_jaxs/blob/master/pom.xml)
+The API package depends only on SAX and DOM packages included in JRE.
+The full list of dependencies can be found in the [`pom.xml`](https://github.com/eleumik/eleusoft_jaxs/blob/master/pom.xml)

 Author